Santa Barbara, California: In popular culture

 Psych was set in Santa Barbara, though White Rock, British Columbia, Canada, was used as the filming location.

 Santa Barbara, the popular soap opera set locally, aired on NBC from 1984 to 1993.

 The TV series Owen Marshall, Counselor at Law was set in Santa Barbara.

 An American Family, which is known as the first American reality television show, chronicled the daily lives of a family living in Santa Barbara.

-A portion of the 2020 video game The Last of Us II takes place in Santa Barbara.
+A portion of the 2020 video game The Last of Us Part II takes place in Santa Barbara.

 In 2022, shooting began on season 4 of the reality TV series Love Island, which is set at Dos Pueblos Ranch, a 214-acre ranch west of Goleta.

+Santa Barbara appears multiple times in the American animated series BoJack Horseman.